switch41/Nxtwave/README.md

 Culture AI Suite is a comprehensive platform designed to build and fine-tune AI models for low-resource Indian languages.
 This application empowers communities to contribute linguistic content, create curated datasets, and train custom AI models while preserving cultural and linguistic diversity.

+## Key Highlights

+🤖 **Fully Automated LLM Training**: Culture AI Suite automatically fine-tunes and trains language models with zero manual intervention.
+Simply create a dataset, and the system handles the entire training pipeline - from parameter optimization to job submission and monitoring.

+⚡ **End-to-End Automation**: The platform features a complete automated workflow:
+- Dataset creation triggers automatic fine-tuning jobs
+- AI-optimized parameters are calculated automatically
+- Jobs are submitted to OpenAI or custom LLM providers in the background
+- Real-time monitoring via automated cron jobs (every 5 minutes)
+- Status updates and metrics are synchronized automatically

+🎯 **Smart AI Optimization**: Advanced algorithms analyze your dataset to recommend optimal training parameters, data splits, and LoRA configurations, ensuring the best possible model performance.

 ## Features

 ### 1. Authentication & User Management